koma75/crowdutil/README.md

     * You can also choose to run "grunt watch:coffee_lib" which will only lint and compile the coffee-script files without minifying.
     * see the Gruntfile.coffee for all the possible tasks.

+### Versioning

+We will follow the [semver2.0](http://semver.org/) versioning scheme.
+With initial development phase starting at 0.1.0 and increasing minor/patch versions until we deploy the tool to production (and reach 1.0.0).

+The interface relevant to versioning is whatever defined in this document's "Usage" section (includes all subcommands, their cli arguments, the format of the configuration file "crowdutil.json").

 License
 ------------------------------------------------------------------------